djboulia/teetimemaker/README.md

 - when the tee sheet opens, fire an event to book it with the club
 - use the user's credentials to log in and make the reservation

-Right now there is no UI, just an API.
+The UI is being built in React (see bbelow).
+Still incomplete, so in the meantime, use the API.

 The API lets you:

 - create/update a user's credentials (userid and password) for the booking site (this is what the app uses to log in and book the tee time when the sheet opens)